JPElectron/WatchNRun/README.md

 No GUI is displayed, check Task Manager or Control Panel > Administrative Tools > Services to see that it's running.

-* Under Windows Vista and later OS versions you may receive an error (HRESULT: 0x80131515) when installing the service.
+Note: Under Windows Vista and later OS versions you may receive an error (HRESULT: 0x80131515) when installing the service.
 The solution is to save the .zip file, right-click on it, select properties, and click the Unblock button.
 Then extract the contents of the .zip file.
 Right-click on _setup_.bat and select "Run as administrator" and it will work.